christianfosli/intro-to-docker-slides/README.md

-# Intro to Docker - Slides
+# Intro to Docker

+A small presentation that I'm giving.
 To check out the slideshow either run it from dockerhub:

 ```console